Towards Optimal and Expressive Kernelization for d-Hitting Set: A linear-time kernelization algorithm

-We now show that there is an upper bound on the size of the sunflowers in the graph output by \autoref{alg:eff-sunflo}.
-This enables us to upper-bound the size of the output graph similarly to how the sunflower lemma of \citet{ER60} is used in the \hs d kernel of \citet[Theorem 9.8]{FG06}.
+In order to show an upper bound on the size of the hypergraph output by \autoref{alg:eff-sunflo}, we exploit an upper bound on the size of the sunflowers in the output hypergraph:

-\begin{lemma} Let $\HGout=(\Verts',\Edgs')$ be the hypergraph output by \autoref{alg:eff-sunflo} applied to a hypergraph~$\HG=(\Verts,\Edgs)$ and a natural number~$k$.
+\begin{lemma} Let $\HGout$ be the hypergraph output by \autoref{alg:eff-sunflo} applied to a hypergraph~$\HG$ and a natural number~$k$.
 Every sunflower~$\Petals$ in~$\HGout$ with core~$\Core\notin\Petals$ has size at most~$d(k+1)$. \end{lemma}

 \begin{proof} Let $\Petals$ be a sunflower in~$\HGout$ with core~$\Core\notin\Petals$.
-Then $|\Petals|\leq d(k+1)$ follows from the following two observations:
+Then, $|\Petals|\leq d(k+1)$ follows from the following two observations:

 (i) Every petal~$\Edg\in\Petals$ present in~$\HGout{}$ is copied from~$\HG$ in \autoref{lin:addH} of \autoref{alg:eff-sunflo}.
 Consequently, every petal~$\Edg\in\Petals$ contains a vertex~$v$ satisfying $\markused[\Core][v]=\btrue$: if this condition is violated in \autoref{lin:Hsuitable}, then \autoref{lin:markused} applies ``$\markused[\Core][v]\gets\btrue$'' to all vertices~$v\in\Edg\setminus\Core$.